AlejandroNQ/SNAKE.pdf/README.md

 More information can be found in [this brilliant post](https://github.com/osnr/horrifying-pdf-experiments/blob/master/README.md) by [Omar Rizwan](https://github.com/osnr) which has been the main source for this project.
 I encourage the curious reader to go check it out.

+### Bugs:
+Sometimes it will fail to eat the apple while taking a turn in that same square.
+It seems to happen more often near the edges.
+The reason is unknown and so is the answer.